OsBlaineOra/db-devops-tools/utPLSQL.md

 1. [Git add/commit/push][GitLink]
 1. **In Jenkins** (You may need to refresh your browser)
     * Check the test results, all 3 tests should now pass.
-    * Check the code coverage, the coverage should now be at 93.33%.
+    * Check the Lines code coverage, it should be at 93.33%.

 ## Test for null in 0 out
 To get coverage for the remaining lines you need to test for a 'null in' returning 0.